 If your application is denied, you have the opportunity to enter the appeals process within 60 days of your denial.

-- This is where your application will be reviewed by an official who is different from the one that made the first decision.
+- Reconsideration: This is where your application will be reviewed by an official who is different from the one who made the first decision.

-- If you are denied for benefits again, you can request a hearing through an Administrative Law Judge (ALJ) who can reassess your situation either in-person or through a video hearing.
+- Administrative Law Judge hearing: If you are denied for benefits again, you can request a hearing through an Administrative Law Judge (ALJ) who can reassess your situation either in-person or through a video hearing.

 No matter what stage of the process you are in, a lawyer from Farmer & Morris Law, PLLC can help.
 We can guide you through the application process or represent your interests in court, if necessary.